 Over the years, RPA’s efforts have resulted in setting the location of the George Washington Bridge, the building of the Henry Hudson and Palisades parkways, the creation of NJ Transit and the Hudson-Bergen light rail, the oversight of the region’s three major airports under the Port Authority and the relocation of the region’s major port operations outside of Manhattan.
-RPA advocacy also drove the resumption of work on the Second Avenue subway, whose first leg is on track to be completed in 2016.
+RPA advocacy also drove the resumption of work on the Second Avenue subway, whose first leg opened at the start of 2017.

 RPA’s work has included influential studies quantifying how improvements to commuter rail service lift home values near rail stations, analysis of urban mobility needs in the region’s core and the creation of the Transit Leadership Summit, an unprecedented forum for leaders of the world’s biggest transit agencies.